randallmeeker/psFixedsticky/README.md

 **Conditional** - You can add fixedstickyactive (optional) attribute to determine if it should be fixed or not

     <div fixedsticky="top" fixedstickyactive="true/false">Hello World</div>

+**Demo**
+Please check out the git hub for fixed-sticky https://github.com/filamentgroup/fixed-sticky Use of this directive can be found here http://plnkr.co/edit/3eNlQP1pwUlfOUSbLcpA?p=preview